bcgov/NotifyBC/docs/docs/config/internalHttpHost.md

 All internal requests are supposed to be admin requests.
 The purpose of _internalHttpHost_ is to facilitate identifying the internal server ip as admin ip.

-::: tip ProTips™ OpenShift Use Case
+::: tip OpenShift Use Case
-The OpenShift deployment script has set <i>internalHttpHost</i> to service url <i>http://notify-bc:3000</i> in file <a href="https://github.com/bcgov/NotifyBC/blob/main/.s2i/configs/config.production.json">config.production.json</a> so you shouldn't re-define it in <i>/server/config.local.js</i>.
+The OpenShift deployment script has set <i>internalHttpHost</i> to service url <i>http://notify-bc:3000</i> in file <a href="https://github.com/bcgov/NotifyBC/blob/main/.s2i/configs/config.production.json">config.production.json</a> so you shouldn't re-define it in <i>/src/config.local.js</i>.
 The source ip in such case would be in a private OpenShift ip range.
 You should add this private ip range to <a href="#admin-ip-list">admin ip list</a>.
 The private ip range varies from OpenShift installation.
 In BCGov's cluster, it starts with octet 172.
 :::